abcnorio/mixedmethod-rcode/README.md

 ### end of not run
 ```

-Such code is optional or sometimes not fully related to the book or just gives another (maybe even redundant) perspective.
+Such R code is optional or sometimes not fully related to the book or just gives another (maybe even redundant) perspective.

 ## R version